codinghare5/astro-static-site/src/pages/posts/access-to-work.md

 ---
 layout: ../../layouts/BlogPost.astro
 title: Resources for Autistic Employees and their Employers - Access to Work
-tag: movie
+tags: ['autism', 'neurodiversity', 'profile']
 date: Jul 24, 2020, 1:03 PM
-image: /blog/social.jpg
+image: /assets/blog/Adjustments.jpg
-thumbnail: /blog/thumbnails/Adjustments.jpg
+thumbnail: /assets/blog/thumbnails/Adjustments.jpg
 metaTitle: SEO Meta Title Goes Here
 metaDescription: SEO meta description goes here.
 author: [Jen Blacow]
 authorImage: [jen]
 description: Access to Work is  DWP’s best kept secret.
 You can get a grant for equipment and support at work if you have autism or aspergers.
 Read on for more.
+segments: [diagnosis, careers, education, employers]
 ---
 There are three sources of resources for autistic employees and employers regarding 'reasonable adjustments' at work: